brettmariani923/privacy-policy.md/README.md

 Lost data

-Email delays
+Email delivery delays

 Misuse by users

-Failure of monitoring features
+Failed monitoring

 Indirect or incidental damages

-Your sole remedy is to uninstall Scout and cancel your subscription.
+Your only remedy is to uninstall Scout and cancel your subscription.

 📌 14.
 Changes to These Terms

 We may update these Terms at any time.
-Continued use of Scout constitutes acceptance of updated Terms.
+Continued use of Scout indicates acceptance of updated Terms.

 📌 15.
 Contact

-For support or legal inquiries:
+For support:

 Email: {your support email}
 Website: (optional)